Anders-H/SelectListLibrary/README.md

 # SelectListLibrary

 The SelectListLibrary holds controls (currently one) for letting a user select *one* item from a list.
+Uses Windows Forms in .NET 6.0.

 Install: `Install-Package SelectListLibrary`